Author: Jameel Manji, Founder, Manji Law, P.C.

 Working Through the H-1B Visa Renewal Process

 Once you are working in the United States, you must periodically complete the H-1B visa renewal process.
 Recently, I-9 compliance audits have become more thorough and frequent.
-Plus, findings of non-compliance have actually increased.
+Plus, findings of non-compliance have increased.

 Following the H1B Application Timeline

-Time is of the essence in order to meet the H-1B visa application timeline.
+Time is of the essence to meet the H-1B visa application timeline.
 To ensure the changing regulations are followed, it is vital to hire an immigration lawyer to remain abreast of the new rules.

 Hiring a Reputable H1B Visa Lawyer